sidha6th/to_sqlite/README.md

   /// Useful for automating data type assignment without manually defining all types.
   "enable_type_inference": true,

+  /// Name for default ID column which will auto increment on each insertion
+  /// to the curresponding table.
+  ///
+  /// Its optional field if this is not specified in the config
+  /// the tool won't create any ID column.
+  "auto_incrementing_id_column_name": "auto_incrementing_id",

   /// Defines the columns for the SQLite table.
   /// Each object in this array corresponds to a column definition, containing attributes
   /// like the column name, data type, whether it's nullable, and other properties.